18F/state-faq/README.md

 ## Adding a question

-Currently questions fall into a handful of existing categories: agile, evaluation, costs, multi-system, cots, and technical.
-If your question falls outside of these existing categories, also see the next section.

 1. Create a new file in the `_posts` directory named like this:
 `YYYY-MM-DD-post-name.markdown`, where `YYYY-MM-DD` represents a date and `post-name` is a useful name to make the file easier to find.